hashbang/shell-server/README.md

 These are intended to mirror the flow of you setting up a federated server as per the [Deployment] section of this Readme.

-For a -fully- local development infrastructure consider the e2e testing/development suite found in the [hashbang] repo.
+For completely self-hosted development infrastructure consider the e2e testing/development suite found in the [hashbang] repo.

 ### Docker ###